Community Associations

 American Society for Radiation Oncology

 American Society for Radiation Oncology (ASTRO) is a society of physicians, nurses, biologists, physicists, radiation therapists, dosimetrists and other health care professionals who specialize in treating patients with radiation therapies.
 It is dedicated to improving patient care through professional education and training, support for clinical practice and health policy standards, advancement of science, research, and advocacy.
-ASTRO’s Committee on Health Equity, Diversity and Inclusion (CHEDI) supports numerous initiatives that promote its mission to advance the status of minorities and those underserved in oncology through educational and professional opportunities, advocacy, and awareness.

 American Association of Physicists in Medicine